open-source-tabletop/openfire-gm-halo/army-list-unsc.md

 A Marine is equipped with an MA5 Assault Rifle and M9 Grenades.

-Any Marine may exchange their MA5 Assault Rifle for any of the following:
+Any Marine or Marine Sergeant may exchange their MA5 Assault Rifle for any of the following:

 - M90 Shotgun
 - BR55 Service Rifle